Keddnyo/miyolla/README.md

 * The second category is a wearable's dials (from Mi Fitness).
 * The third category is wearable-interaction apps catalog (for Android).

-## Behaviur
+## Behavior
-* Files are downloading into `/sdcard/Download/MiYolla/` on Android
+* Files are getting downloaded into `/sdcard/Download/MiYolla/` on Android
-* Files are downloading into default browser's download folder on desktop
+* Files are getting downloaded into default browser's download folder on desktop

 ## Supported languages
 * English